matt-fonto/python_oop/object_oriented_programming/notes/01_oop_python.md

 ### Abstraction

 - Focus on essential details while hiding unnecessary implementation.
 Achieved using abstract base classes (ABCs)
+- Shows necessary attributes and hides unnecessary information
+- Hide unnecessary details from the user, meaning devs who will use our class to instantiate their objects

 ```py
 from abc import ABC, abstractmethod